rentzsch/stressdrive/README.markdown

 ### Portablity

-Stressdrive should be easily portable to other Unixes if anyone wants to do that and toss me a Pull Request.
+`stressdrive` should be easily portable to other Unixes if anyone wants to do that and toss me a Pull Request.